 While it’s totally fine to wear denim at most startups, and you can even find people wearing cargo shorts, you are probably better off wearing lightweight summer slacks such as seersucker because no matter what you do in life, people will at least subconsciously judge you based on what you look like.
 Being perceived as being well put together, will never hurt you but being a slop can.

-Consider wearing a sport coat with jeans for a smart casual look.
+Consider wearing a sport coat with jeans for a coat with jeans for a look.

 D. Shoes & Boots